bryan-ab-smith/topomapper/README.md

 The following suburbs have been mapped:
 - Townsville City
+- North Ward
 - South Townsville
 - Belgian Gardens

-NOTE: Efforts to map will slow down as each of the three suburbs above will be cleaned up, proofed and filled out with further context.
+NOTE: Efforts to map will slow down as each of the four suburbs above will be cleaned up, proofed and filled out with further context.

 ### Viewing